-Corporate and Institutional banking credit risk management:
+Corporate and Institutional Banking, Business Banking and Private Banking credit risk management:

 Credit facilities are granted based on the detailed credit risk assessment of the counterparty.
 The assessment considers amongst other things the purpose of the facility, sources of re-payment, prevailing and potential macro-economic factors, industry trends, customers' credit worthiness and standing within the industry.